Smart Subtitles: SRT, ASS, and Automatic Matching

 SRT (SubRip)

-HorangPlayer parses SRT with full support for multi-line entries, HTML-style formatting tags, and various timestamp formats.
+The most common format.
+Plain text with timestamps. mpv handles multi-line entries, HTML-style formatting tags, and various timestamp formats.

 ASS / SSA (Advanced SubStation Alpha)